belhaddo/jroxy/README.md

     - Create and configure a chain of processors to which the request will be submitted for validation and security filtering
 ---
+**AI Assistance Acknowledgment**

+During the development of JRoxy, I used AI as a coding assistant to accelerate development and improve documentation quality.
+The AI was used to:

+- Generate initial code snippets for utility classes and test scaffolding.
+- Assist in crafting header parsing logic for cache validation and expiration handling
+- Suggest documentation structure and wording improvements.

+All AI-generated snippets were reviewed, refactored, and integrated manually, ensuring full alignment with the project’s architecture and requirements.
+The final implementation, testing, and deployment reflect my own engineering design, understanding, and validation.

 ## References